oceanwp/oceanwp/readme.txt

 -------------------------------------------------------
 Description
 -------------------------------------------------------
 OceanWP is the perfect theme for your project.
-Lightweight and highly extendible, it will enable you to create almost any type of site with a beautiful & professional design.
-There are several options to personalise your website, multiple widget regions, a responsive design and much more.
-Developers will love his extensible codebase making it a joy to customise and extend.
+Lightweight and highly extendable, it will enable you to create almost any type of site with a beautiful & professional design.
+There are several options to personalize your website, multiple widget regions, a responsive design and much more.
+You can even edit the settings on tablet & mobile so your site looks good on every device.
+Developers will love his extensible codebase making it a joy to customize and extend.
+Best friend of Elementor page builder and WooCommerce.
 Looking for a Multi-Purpose theme?
 Look no further!
+Check the demos to realize that it's the only theme you will ever need: https://oceanwp.org/demos/

 == Blog Pagination ==
 The blog pagination has three styles, number, next/prev and infinite scrolling.